This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Instructions

-- Mix the first 6 ingredients together in a small bowl.
+- Mix all of the ingredients, except for the toppings, in a bowl.

-- Cover and refrigerate for 30 minutes.
-Chia seeds will begin to gel.
+- Cover and refrigerate for 15-30 minutes.
+The chia seeds will begin to gel.

-- Uncover and stir to evenly distribute chia seeds throughout the pudding.
+- Uncover and stir to evenly distribute the chia seeds throughout the pudding.

 - Cover and refrigerate overnight or for about 8 hours.